antonkomarev/php-db-migration-validator/CONTRIBUTING.md

-# Contributing to PHP Database Migration Validator
+# Contributing to PHP DB Migration Validator

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.